 Campus: UCA Farnham

-On this course you'll benefit from seminar sessions with visiting professional product designers.
-They'll provide critical feedback to advance your design concepts to prototype stage, in order to ready them for final exhibition and commercial manufacture.
+On this course, you'll benefit from seminar sessions with visiting professional product designers.
+They'll provide critical feedback to advance your design concepts to the prototype stage, in order to ready them for final exhibition and commercial manufacture.

 The Centre for Sustainable Design is based at our Farnham campus, too.
 This research centre facilitates discussion and research on eco-design, and broader sustainability considerations, in product and service development.